About L. Douglas Wilder Middle School

 Wilder is a “No Place for Hate” School

-The No Place for Hate initiative was started this school year, 2018-2019.
-This program is sponsored by the Anti-Defamation League (ADL) which is a school climate improvement framework that provides schools with support and strategies for combating bias, bullying and hatred, leading to long-term solutions for creating and maintaining a positive climate.
-The purpose for No Place for Hate is to:
+The No Place for Hate initiative was started in the 2018-19 school year.
+This program is sponsored by the Anti-Defamation League, and is a school climate improvement framework that provides schools with support and strategies for combating bias, bullying and hatred.
+The program fosters long-term solutions for creating and maintaining a positive climate.
+No Place for Hate:

-There is a No Place for Hate Committee that is comprised of students from 6th-8th grade, all counselors, a parent, stakeholders from Henrico Mental Health, Communities In Schools, and the family advocate.
+The No Place for Hate Committee comprises students in grades 6-8, all counselors, a parent, stakeholders from Henrico Mental Health and Developmental Services, Communities In Schools representatives and the school's family advocate.

-Hours of Operation: The building hours of operation are 8:00 am to 4:30 pm.
-Students may enter the building at 8:05 am and exit at 3:15 pm unless they are staying for after-school activities.
+Hours of operation: The school is open from 8 a.m.-4:30 p.m.
+Students may enter the building at 8:05 a.m. and leave at 3:15 p.m. unless they are staying for after-school activities.